Market

 • Evaluation of internal financial controls and risk management systems;

-• Reviewing, with the management, performance of statutory and internal auditors, adequacy of
+• Reviewing with the management, performance of statutory and internal auditors, adequacy of the

 • Discussion with internal auditors of any significant findings and follow up thereon;

-there is suspected fraud or irregularity or a failure of internal control systems of material nature
+suspected fraud or irregularity or a failure of internal control systems of material nature and reporting

 • To review the functioning of the whistle blower mechanism;

-in the subsidiary exceeding rupees 100 crores or 10% of the asset size of the subsidiary,
+subsidiary exceeding rupees 100 crores or 10% of the asset size of the subsidiary, whichever is lower

 • Monitoring the end use of funds raised through public offers and related matters.